 Reformed health regulations, novel government response, expanding pool of the remote workforce, downward demand slope, and an indefinite recovery phase, businesses will not function "as usual" post-COVID.
 As a result, companies must become more agile to respond to any disruption.

-As the events of the pandemic unfolded, it became painstakingly clear that those adopted agile digital strategies rebound faster and scored a more stable position compared to those that lacked adaptability.
+As the events of the pandemic unfolded, it became painstakingly clear that those adopting agile digital strategies rebound faster and score a more stable position compared to those that lacked adaptability.

 Agile organisations empower their teams to operate in rapid learning and decision-making cycles.
 The approach gives those that are closest to the information the rights to make decisions as opposed to the vertical decision-making hierarchy in traditional organisations.

-But first, leaders need to have on hand some formed of analytics tools to generate relevant and timely insights.
-Undoubtedly, high-quality insights go hands in hands with high responsiveness and agility.
+But first, leaders need to have on hand some forms of analytics tools to generate relevant and timely insights.
+Undoubtedly, high-quality insights go hand in hand with high responsiveness and agility.